Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 Incredibly safe.

-Safe for the driver, but if you get if you get ran by one of those, you're in trouble if you're in a Nissan Versa.
+Safe for the driver, but if you get ran by one of those, you're in trouble if you're in a Nissan Versa.

-Well, you know, you you go back to that collision mitigation.
+Well, you know, you go back to that collision mitigation.

-It it actually, if you come up on a vehicle, it will slow that truck down tremendously.
+It actually, if you come up on a vehicle, it will slow that truck down tremendously.

-What do you think about the um some of the work that Elon Musk has been doing in terms of the electronic uh cyber truck that he sort of brought out a couple years ago?
+What do you think about some of the work that Elon Musk has been doing in terms of the electronic cyber truck that he sort of brought out a couple of years ago?

-So we we run solar panels with uh uh electric APU or auxiliary power unit to run the truck at nighttime.
+So we run solar panels with an electric APU or auxiliary power unit to run the truck at nighttime.

 It works out great.

-So you know, anything that that makes it more technologically advanced, safer, more efficient, better for for our drivers for all of us to make more money, then certainly I'll uh I'll take a look at it.
+So, you know, anything that makes it more technologically advanced, safer, more efficient, better for our drivers, for all of us to make more money, then certainly I'll take a look at it.

 Got no problem with it.

-You know, I just know the the trucking side of it, but you could pull me out and you could put a plumber in, an electrician in, even a painter.
+I just know the trucking side of it, but you could pull me out and you could put a plumber in, an electrician in, even a painter.

 It doesn't matter.

-But yet they're able to regulate you and demand that you put everything on the equipment that they think that needs to be so that if Chase, if you want to go up there and put your mouth on the muffler and breathe in the exhaust tomorrow, right?
+They don't really know the industry, but yet they're able to regulate you and demand that you put everything on the equipment that they think that needs to be so that if, Chase, if you want to go up there and put your mouth on the muffler and breathe in the exhaust tomorrow, you'll be okay.

 But it doesn't make any sense at the expense that we did to get to that point.

-You know, you you take we had trucks that used to get eight, eight and a half miles to the gallon.
+You know, you take, we had trucks that used to get eight, eight and a half miles to the gallon.

-You know, and the the oil change intervals are so much more.
+You know, and the oil change intervals are so much more.

-So we go through a lot more oil and and diesel to do what they want you to do, but they really don't understand the the total cost of what they're putting you through.
+So we got through a lot more oil and diesel to do what they want you to do, but they really don't understand the total cost of what they're putting you through.

-So just it's just a lot of stuff.
+So just there's just a lot of stuff.

 Yeah, it would have been a lot easier to prevent the expansion than it is to reverse it, I imagine.